3urobeat/steam-comment-service-bot/docs/wiki/errors_doc.md

 | Login Errors | Description |
 | ----- | ----- |
-`Error: AccessDenied` | This can happen if your session got invalidated for some reason.
-This can often be solved by deleting the `tokens.db` file, located at `src/data/` inside the bot folder, or by only removing the one line of the affected account inside the `tokens.db` file.
+`Error: AccessDenied` | This can happen if your session got invalidated by Steam for some reason.
+The bot automatically removes affected tokens, creates a new session and you'll get asked to input your current Steam Guard Code.

 &nbsp;